MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_server.md

 Invoke-WebRequest https://aka.ms/tp5/b/docker -OutFile $env:ProgramFiles\docker\docker.exe
 ```

 Add the Docker directory to the system path.
+When complete, restart the PowerShell session so that the modified path is recognized.

 ```none
 [Environment]::SetEnvironmentVariable("Path", $env:Path + ";C:\Program Files\Docker", [EnvironmentVariableTarget]::Machine)
 ```

-Restart the PowerShell session so that the modified path is recognized.

 To install Docker as a Windows service, run the following.